byte-me-team/evergreen/README.md

 - Loneliness grows with age; one-third of older adults experience social isolation.
 - Many apps assume tech confidence and exclude people with deteriorating eyesight or mobility.
 - Evergreen gives seniors agency: they propose outings, invite loved ones, and see options tailored to what everyone enjoys—reviving traditions, discovering new hobbies, and making shared experiences effortless.

+## Our Motivation
+Evergreen exists so older adults don’t have to wait to be invited—they can confidently propose ideas, plan with family, and enjoy their city on their own terms.
+Accessible design, gentle AI guidance, and privacy-first data handling keep the focus on human connection during the golden years.

 ## Product Snapshot
 - **Accessible onboarding** collects interests, dislikes, mobility considerations, and city; preferences are normalized by LLM into structured profiles.